marcin-piotrak-mox/DevSecOps-fu/vault/README.md

 - dynamic - data is gnerated on demand and assigned with lease (how long secret is valid), meaning Vault automatically controls its lifecycle - revokes secret once lease runs out and updates any systems interacting with that secret (e.g. Nomad)

-## Identity secrets engine <a name="paragraph5.1"></a>
+## Identity secrets engine <a name="paragraph4.1"></a>

-Identity secrets engine is the built in identity management solution which internally maintains clients recognized by Vault.
+Identity secrets engine is the built-in identity management solution which internally maintains clients recognized by Vault.
 Each client is internally termed as an entity.
 Identity store allows operators to manage the entities by setting policies on the entities which add capabilities to the tokens that are tied to entity identifiers.
 The capabilities granted to tokens via the entities are an addition to the existing capabilities of the token and not a replacement.
 The capabilities of the token that get inherited from entities are computed dynamically at request time.
-This provides flexibility in controlling the access of tokens that are already issued.
+This provides flexibility in controlling the access of tokens that are already issued.<br>
 Identity secrets enigine is enabled by default, can't be disabled or enabled multiple times on different paths.

 > :bulb: Identity information is used throughout Vault, but it can also be exported for use by other applications.
 An authorized user/application can request a token that encapsulates identity information for their associated entity.
 These tokens are signed JWTs following the OIDC ID token structure.
 The public keys used to authenticate the tokens are published by Vault on an unauthenticated endpoint following OIDC discovery and JWKS conventions, which should be directly usable by JWT/OIDC libraries.
 An introspection endpoint is also provided by Vault for token verification.

-## Cubbyhole secrets engine <a name="paragraph5.2"></a>
+## Cubbyhole secrets engine <a name="paragraph4.2"></a>

 The cubbyhole secrets engine is used to store arbitrary secrets within the configured physical storage for Vault namespaced to a token.
 In cubbyhole, paths are scoped per token (service token).
 No token (not even root token) can access another token's cubbyhole.
 When the token expires, its cubbyhole is destroyed.
 Also unlike the kv secrets engine, because the cubbyhole's lifetime is linked to that of an authentication token, there is no concept of a TTL or refresh interval for values contained in the token's cubbyhole.
 The cubbyhole secrets engine is enabled by default.
 It cannot be disabled, moved, or enabled multiple times.